faisalill/verilog/alu_desgin_2/README.md

 ### About
 This is an implementation of an ALU Design in verilog.
-Extending the previous ALU Design with 3 bit ALU Control, Sign Extension and Negative, Zero, Carry and Overflow (N Z C V) flags.
+Extending the previous ALU Design with 3 bit ALU Control, Zero Extension and Negative, Zero, Carry and Overflow (N Z C V) flags.

 ### ALU Design (N Z C V Flags):